kruize/autotune/design/MonitoringModeAPI.md

 ]
 ```

-**Request with experiment name parameter and monitoing end time set to a valid timestamo**
+**Request with experiment name parameter and monitoing end time set to a valid timestamp**

 `GET /listRecommendations`